wp-plugins/watu/readme.txt

 <strong>Please do not place more than one code in one post or page.
 Only one exam will be shown at a time.
 If you wish more exams to be displayed, please give links to them!</strong>

+== Screenshots ==

+1. List of your exams with shortcodes for embedding in posts or pages
+2. The form for creating and editing an exam/test
+3. You can add unlimited number of questions in each exam, and each question can of single-answer, multiple-answer, or open-end type.

 == Changelog ==

 Please note change log started being recorded after version 1.5.

+= Changes in 1.8 =
+- the exam title links to the post with this exam if exam is already published
+- "show all questions on single page" is now configurable for every exam
+- Improving code continued (more to come)

 = Changes in 1.7 =